fairSIM/fairSIM.github.io/index.md

 * Support for _full 3D reconstruction_ is in _beta_.
 The current implementation can be found
 in the [develop-3D-SIM](https://www.github.com/fairSIM/fairSIM/tree/develop-3D-SIM) branch, but there are known bugs compromising axial resolution.
-* A tightly integrated combination of SLM-based video-rate SIM imaging and fairSIM reconstruction is coming up.

 ## Reference / test datasets